Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Introduction

 The neutrino mass might turn out to be smaller than the state-of-the-art experiment KATRIN can discover.
 While there may be ways to extend the reach of KATRIN somewhat~\cite{KATRINSnowmass:2022}, this type of experiment approaches a fundamental limit as a result of its sheer size and use of molecular tritium (T$_2$).
-With T$_2$, one relies on a theoretical prediction of the spectrum of excited states produced in beta decay, which broadens the spectral response.
-The neutrino mass effect is spread over a range of slightly differing endpoints for the excitations~\cite{Doss:2006zz,Saenz:2000dul}, exacting both a statistical and a systematic price.
-A direct measurement of this spectrum of excited states is not possible, although specific tests can be performed \cite{TRIMS:2020nsv} and are in excellent agreement with theory at the percent level.
+With T$_2$, one relies on a theoretical prediction of the spectrum of excited molecular states produced in beta decay, which broadens the spectral response~\cite{Doss:2006zz,Saenz:2000dul}.
+The neutrino mass effect is spread over a range of slightly differing endpoints for the excitations, exacting both a statistical and a systematic price.
+An independent direct measurement of this spectrum of excited states is not possible, although specific tests can be performed \cite{TRIMS:2020nsv} and agree with theory at the percent level.
 To advance significantly beyond KATRIN's design sensitivity\textemdash which is the goal of a next-generation tritium endpoint experiment\textemdash requires a different approach.
-An experiment that sets a neutrino mass limit of $m_{\beta}<0.04$\,eV reaches the full range of neutrino masses allowed under the assumption of an inverted ordering of neutrino mass eigenvalues and would either measure neutrino mass or exclude the inverted ordering~\cite{Esfahani:2017dmu, AshtariEsfahani:2021moh}.
+An experiment that sets a limit of $m_{\beta}<0.04$\,eV would reach the full range of masses allowed for the inverted ordering, so this experiment would either measure the neutrino mass scale or exclude the inverted ordering~\cite{Esfahani:2017dmu, AshtariEsfahani:2021moh}.

 The Project 8 Collaboration has devised a new method called Cyclotron Radiation Emission Spectroscopy (CRES) \cite{Monreal:2009za,Esfahani:2017dmu} to reach this goal.
 In CRES, the emitted beta electron's energy is measured by detecting its cyclotron radiation as it spirals in a magnetic field.
 In special relativity, the cyclotron frequency $f_c$ in a magnetic field $B$ is related to kinetic energy $E_{\rm{kin}}$ as follows: